-Dr. Xia graduated summa cum laude from Northwestern Health Sciences University in 2016.
+Wei Wei graduated summa cum laude from Northwestern Health Sciences University in 2016.
 She was the class valedictorian and was named Sweere Academic Scholar twice during her time in chiropractic school.
-Before this most recent bout of graduate studies, Dr. Xia served in the U.S. Army as a commissioned officer.
+Before this most recent bout of graduate studies, she served in the U.S. Army as a commissioned officer.
 Her adventures in the military took her to far flung lands, there and back again.
 Like Bilbo Baggins, the journey instilled a curious yearning for books and academic pursuits.
-Dr. Xia had previously studied psychology and biology at the University of Virginia, even following through with completing a master of science degree in exercise science with a concentration in sport psychology at California University in Pennsylvania.
+Wei Wei had previously studied psychology and biology at the University of Virginia, even following through with completing a master of science degree in exercise science with a concentration in sport psychology at California University in Pennsylvania.
 Psychology was uniquely useful during her time in the military and abroad, but her positive experiences with chiropractic care inspired her to shift academic gears.
 Now, her knowledge of neurology matches her foundation of psychology, and she finds that both disciplines influence her practice of chiropractic.
-Dr. Xia closed her private practice in Riverside, CA in 2019.
-She now serves as the chiropractor of an overseas U.S. military hospital.
-In her spare time, Dr. Xia enjoys the practice of Ashtanga yoga.
+She closed her private practice in Riverside, CA in 2019.
+She moved abroad and served as the chiropractor of an overseas U.S. military hospital from late 2019 to mid 2024.
+During that time, she applied to and was accepted to medical school.
+She has since matriculated to medical school and documents her journey through this new academic endeavor.
+In her spare time, Wei Wei enjoys the practice of Ashtanga yoga.
 She also believes that she is a mediocre soccer player.

 Panel 1